 Professional Insights

-Healthcare providers emphasize the importance of providing accurate information about emergency contraception to their patients.
+Healthcare providers stress the importance of providing accurate information about emergency contraception to their patients.
 Counseling patients about the proper use, effectiveness, and limitations of Plan B is essential for empowering them to make informed decisions about their reproductive health.
-Additionally, healthcare professionals play a vital role in dispelling myths and addressing concerns surrounding emergency contraception.
+Additionally, healthcare professionals play a vital role in dispelling myths and addressing concerns surrounding emergency contraception But it adds up..

 Tips and Expert Advice